GhostLyrics/sensu-plugin-doc-draft/standard-example/Readme.markdown

 **parameters:**

-- scheme: The scheme how to label your metrics
+- `scheme`: The scheme how to label your metrics

 **values:**

-- sox.disk_capacity: How many voxels currently fit into the sandbox. (unit: voxels)
+- `sox.disk_capacity`: How many voxels currently fit into the sandbox. (unit: voxels)
-- sox.radiator_consumption: How many ions are shot into the radiator per second (unit: ions/second)
+- `sox.radiator_consumption`: How many ions are shot into the radiator per second (unit: ions/second)

 *Note: Short descriptions what is measured so that it's easy to understand what is measured if the plugin outputs a high amount of different, complex values*